Cerealkillerway/fileUploader/README.md

 **defaultMimeType**: MIME type to use for files with no extension (default "")

 **allowDuplicates**: allow to upload more than once the same file (based on file name, default false)

+**duplicatesWarning**: if *allowDuplicates* is false, set this option to true to show a warning message when trying to load a duplicated file

 In the result container, each reader's result is inserted as a DIV with 4 nested INPUT elements (title, extension, value (the base64 string) and size (in MB)); each of these 4 elements has a name attribute in the form "prefix[index][name]"